jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 ### The Unmarked User
 Designers most frequently assume that the unmarked user has access to several very powerful privileges, such as US citizenship, English language proficiency, access to broadband internet, a smartphone, a normatively abled body, and so on.

-For broader reasons of structural inequality, the universe of real-world users falls within a limited range compared to the full breadth of *potential* users, then User-Centered Design reproduces exclusion by centering their needs.
+For broader reasons of structural inequality, the universe of real-world users falls within a limited range compared to the full breadth of *potential* users, then [user-centered design](thoughts/human%20centered%20design.md) reproduces exclusion by centering their needs.

 ### Disability Simulation
 These 'simulations' produce an unrealistic understanding of the life experience of disability for a number of reasons: the nondisabled person does not have the alternate skill sets developed by [disabled people], and thus overestimates the loss of function which disability presents, and is furthermore likely to think of able-normative solutions rather than solutions more attuned to a [disabled person's] life experience